 Criteria Meets Criteria (Yes/No)

-(iii) Demonstrates or reflects the work or ideas of an architect, artist, builder, designer, or theorist who is significant to a community.
 CHL No

+designer, or theorist who is significant to a community.
 Turner House No

 Barn No

 CHL and Structures: The historical research undertaken as part of this study, did not identify any association with a significant architect, artist, builder, designer, or theorist who is significant to a community.